Fast-Track to Media Theory

 Why should you attend?

-Are you struggling to absorb and keep up with the media theories students need to know about?
-Confused about which theoretical ideas are essential for A Level Media?
+Are you struggling to get your head around the set media theories your A Level Media students need to know for their exams?
+Are you finding it difficult to plan engaging lessons that help students truly understand the theories?
 Or are you an English teacher new to Media Studies, with no time to ‘cram’ the reading?
-This one-day ‘crash course’ will provide a basic theoretical toolkit for A Level Media teaching in a friendly and supportive context.
-You will be given guidance on the key theoretical ideas, copies of key readings to take away, and exemplar teaching activities and case studies to help pitch the theories to a suitable level and to raise attainment for all your students.
+This one-day fast-track ‘crash course’ will provide a basic theoretical toolkit for A Level Media teaching in a friendly and supportive context, as well as exemplar teaching activities and case studies to help pitch the theories to a suitable level.

 What will the course cover?

-- A chronological route through the theories normally covered on a Media Studies degree course, their relevance to your A Level specification, and active ways of bringing them to life in the classroom.
+- A route through the theories required to teach A Level Media Studies (AQA, EDUQAS and OCR) and active ways of bringing them to life in the classroom.

-- The more complex and recent debates around ‘Media 2.0’, ‘big data’ and postmodern identity.
+- The more complex recent debates around social media, fake news and postmodern identity.

 - Reading, resources, case studies, links and classroom activities to help you to make the ideas accessible for your students.